 A graduate certificate is not an official graduate degree of NMSU.
 A student that successfully completes a certificate program at the graduate level will receive a certificate of completion statement on their official transcript and a formal certificate from the Graduate School.
-A student has three years to complete a graduate certificate program and must file their application to receive the graduate certificate during their final semester in order for the graduate certificate to be conferred.
+A student has three years to complete a graduate certificate program.

 The graduate certificate program is offered to both currently enrolled, degree-seeking students and students who enroll solely to obtain a certificate.
 Students currently enrolled in degree programs must apply separately to the graduate certificate program.
 Students wishing to enroll only in a graduate certificate program must meet all admissions criteria.
 Successful completion of a certificate program does not guarantee admission into a graduate degree program.
-A student enrolled in a certificate program must apply and be accepted into a graduate degree program in order to continue matriculating as a graduate student.
-International students cannot be admitted only to a graduate certificate program.
+A student enrolled in a certificate program must apply and be accepted into a graduate degree program.

 A student enrolled in a graduate certificate program cannot transfer credits from another institution towards the completion of the certificate.
 However, transfer credits taken in a graduate certificate program may be applied towards an NMSU graduate degree program in the same focus area.
-The number of transfer credits will be determined by the program's degree audit.
+The number of transfer credits will be determined by the program (program of study or degree audit).
 The time limit on transfer credits is 5 years after the completion of the certificate.

-Students enrolled in a graduate certificate program only are not eligible for any type of graduate assistantship.
+Students enrolled in a graduate certificate program only are not eligible for a graduate assistantship.